aweis89/ai-terminals.nvim/README.md

 * **🔌 Configurable Terminal Integration:** Define and manage terminals for various AI CLI tools (e.g., Claude, Goose, Aider, custom scripts) through a simple configuration table.
 Uses `Snacks` for terminal window management.
-* **🔄 Diff View:** Compare the changes made by the AI agent in the last session with the current state of your project files.
-A performant backup (using `rsync`) of your project is created when you first open an AI terminal in a session.
+* **🔄 Diff View:** Compare the changes made by the AI agent since the last sync with the current state of your project files.
+A performant backup directory is created (using `rsync`) when you first open an AI terminal in a session.
   This backup persists even after closing Neovim.
-The *next* time you open an AI terminal (e.g., using `aider_terminal()`), a *new* backup is created, resetting the diff base.
-The `diff_changes()` command finds differing files between the current project state and the *most recent* backup.
+The *next* time you open an AI terminal (e.g., using `aider_terminal()`), the backup directory is *synced* with the current project state using `rsync`, effectively resetting the diff base to the state *before* the sync.
+The `diff_changes()` command finds differing files between the current project state and the *most recently synced* backup.
 These differing files are then opened in Neovim's standard diff view across multiple tabs.
 You can use standard diff commands like `:diffget` and `:diffput` to manage changes (see `:help diff`).
 The `close_diff()` command closes these diff tabs and removes the buffers associated with the temporary backup files (i.e., non-local files) from Neovim's buffer list.